Core Lawn Aeration

 The short answer, YES!

-Lawn aeration helps alleviate soil compaction while also helping break up excess thatch.
+Lawn aeration helps alleviate soil compaction while also breaking up excess thatch.
 Lawn thatch is the layer of living and dead grass tissue that lays on the base of the grass.
 Lawn aeration is suggested to be done yearly or every other year at the least.

 Did you recently build your home or have construction done?